MikeJanks/MachineLearning/README.md

 # MachineLearning <br/>
-Examples of different machine learning technique and implementations
+Examples of different machine learning techniques and implementations